Search and Browse > Advanced Search

 Query using the 'Advanced Search' panel

-The sequence search options available from the “Advanced Search” panel are as follows:
+The sequence similarity search options available from the “Advanced Search” panel are as follows:

 The query can be submitted using the PDB ID.
 This is useful to find all sequences that are similar to the sequence from a specified chain.